Deluge as Earthday

 Another good thing were those few moments when the movie maker used some unexpected but realistic detail to give weight and realism to the antediluvian world.
 I recall three of them.

-There are characters not named in the Bible, such as Noah’s wife Naamah, and events not described, which appear in non-canonical books and traditions which this movie took inspiration.
+There are characters not named in the Bible, such as Noah’s wife Naamah, and events not described, which appear in non-canonical books and traditions from which this movie took inspiration.
 Again, as Philip Pullman did when he introduced Metatron in his ‘Dark Materials’ trilogy, the film maker here took details from several under-explored corners of Tradition.

 Myself, I am something of a fan of such corners, so I happened to know before walking in to the film precisely who Tubalcain was, and Naamah.
 I had read the extrabiblical story that says Methuselah was sent from Adam’s sickbed to plead with the Seraph barring the way back to Eden for a leaf from the Tree of Life to save the dying Adam.
 Turned away, but told that Adam would one day return to the heaven of the Creator, Methuselah returns and buries Adam.
 The traditional story is that God held off the Deluge until the peaceful death of Methuselah, so that there were no more just men found anywhere on the face of the Earth.
 I appreciated that the film maker included some of this ancient and traditional material.